brandtbucher/hax/README.md

 <div align=justify>

 HAX lets you write compiled bytecode inline with standard Python syntax.
+It was originally built for exploring new improvements to CPython's compiler and peephole optimizer.

 Installation
 ------------